kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Experiments with a single variable at two levels
 ======================================================

 This is the simplest type of experiment.
 It involves an outcome variable, |y|, and one input variable, |x|.
 The |x| variable could be continuous (e.g. temperature), or discrete (e.g. a yes/no, on/off, A/B) type variable.
 Some examples:

 	*	Has the reaction yield increased when using catalyst A or B?

 	*	Does the concrete's strength improve when adding a particular binder or not?

 	*	Does the plastic's stretchability improve when extruded at lower or higher temperatures?

-So we can perform several runs (experiments) at level A, and then some runs at level B.  In each both cases we strive to hold all other disturbance variables constant so we pick up only the A to B effect.
+So we can perform several runs (experiments) at level A, and then some runs at level B.  In both cases we strive to hold all other disturbance variables constant so we pick up only the A to B effect.
 Disturbances are any variables that might affect |y|, but for whatever reason, we don't wish to quantify.
-If we cannot control the disturbance, then at least we can using blocking (:ref:`more about blocking later <DOE-blocking-section>`) and pairing.
+If we cannot control the disturbance, then at least we can using :ref:`blocking <DOE-blocking-section>` and pairing.

 Recap of group-to-group differences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have already seen in the :ref:`univariate statistics section <SECTION-univariate-review>` how to analyze this sort of data.
+We have already seen in the :ref:`univariate statistics section <univariate-group-to-group-differences-no-reference-set>` how to analyze this sort of data.
 We first calculate a pooled variance, then a :math:`z`-value, and finally a confidence interval based on this :math:`z`.
+Please refer back to that section to review the important assumptions we have to make to arrive at this equation.

 .. math::
 	s_P^2 &= \frac{(n_A -1) s_A^2 + (n_B-1)s_B^2}{n_A - 1 + n_B - 1}\\
 	z &= \frac{(\bar{x}_B - \bar{x}_A) - (\mu_B - \mu_A)}{\sqrt{s_P^2 \left(\frac{1}{n_A} + \frac{1}{n_B}\right)}} \\

 	\begin{array}{rcccl}
+		-c_t &\leq& \mu_B - \mu_A &\leq & c_t\\
 		(\bar{x}_B - \bar{x}_A) - c_t \times \sqrt{s_P^2 \left(\frac{1}{n_A} + \frac{1}{n_B}\right)} &\leq& \mu_B - \mu_A &\leq & (\bar{x}_B - \bar{x}_A) + c_t  \times \sqrt{s_P^2 \left(\frac{1}{n_A} + \frac{1}{n_B}\right)}
 	\end{array}

-We consider the effect of changing from condition A to condition B to be a significant effect when this confidence interval does not span zero.
+We consider the effect of changing from condition A to condition B to be a *statistically* significant effect when this confidence interval does not span zero.
+However, the width of this interval and how symmetrically it spans zeros can cause us to come to a different, *practical* conclusion.
+In other words, we override the narrow statistical conclusion based on the richer information we can infer from the confidence interval's width and the process's variance.

 Using linear least squares models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There's another interesting way that you can analyze this problem and get the identical result.
-Using the ideas from the last class with a least squares model of the form:
+There's another interesting way that you can analyze data from an A vs B set of tests and get the identical result.
+Use a least squares model of the form:

 .. math::

 	y_i = b_0 + g d_i

 where :math:`d_i` is an indicator variable.
 For example :math:`d_i = 0` when using condition A, and :math:`d_i=1` for condition B, and :math:`y_i` is the response variable.
-Build this linear model and then examine the confidence interval for the coefficient :math:`g`.
-Here's a small function that takes the |y| values from experiments under condition A, and the values under condition B and calculates the model.
+Build this linear model and then examine the *confidence interval* for the coefficient :math:`g`.
+Here's a small R function that takes the :math:`y` values from experiments under condition A, and the values under condition B and calculates the least squares model.

 .. code-block:: s